Lab-Grown Diamond vs Natural Diamond. (Educate and Protect yourself and your customers)

 As you can see, their chemical structure and properties are the same.

-There are two types of lab-grown Diamonds, HPHT and CVD.
+There are two types of laboratory-grown Diamonds, HPHT and CVD.

 HPHT – High-Pressure High-Temperature as the name suggests mimics the temperature and pressure condition that the natural diamonds forms in the earth.
 The rough diamond has a cuboctahedral crystal shape.